Jo Cox’s sister, Labour candidate Kim Leadbeater, heckled and chased on campaign trail

 Jo Cox’s sister has been heckled and pursued on the campaign trail by a group consisting mainly of men, with party leader Keir Starmer condemning the abuse as “disgraceful”.

-Kim Leadbeater is standing as Labour’s by-election candidate for the Batley and Spen seat, which her sibling used to represent before she was killed.
+Kim Leadbeater is standing as Labour’s by-election candidate for the Batley and Spen seat, which her sibling used to represent before being killed.

 Next week’s election comes almost exactly five years after Jo Cox was murdered by a far-right terrorist as she made her way to meet constituents in Birstall, West Yorkshire.

-On Friday, a man shouted at Ms Leadbeater, asking her what her views were on LGBT+ education in schools - supposedly on behalf of Muslim parents - as well as her stance on the situation in Kashmir.
+On Friday, a man shouted at Ms Leadbeater, asking her – supposedly on behalf of Muslim parents – what her views were on LGBT+ education in schools, as well as what her stance was on the situation in Kashmir.

 In a video that appeared online, she asked him to lower his voice, before being followed by the group to a car.